parcbioinfo/HDID2_Code_Noncode/scripts/Prepare_non_overlapping_noncode_list_for_run_coverage.md

 ---
-title: "Prepare a list of non-overlapping noncodes and save it in bed format"
+title: "Prepare a list of non-overlapping code and noncode genes and gap intervals and save it in bed format"
 author: "Priscila Darakjian"
 output: html_document
 ---